 S.H.
 Kress & Company Collection

-Consists of 6,000 architectural plans, 7,000 photographs and 50 linear feet of documents.
-This collection presents a record of nearly a century of building activity for the Kress Five-and-Dimes, a variety store which once spanned the country.
+Consisting of 6,000 architectural plans, 7,000 photographs, and 50 linear feet of documents, this collection presents a record of nearly a century of building activity for the Kress Five-and-Dimes, a variety store which once spanned the country.

 Wurts Brothers Photography Collection